We accept Apple Pay Google Pay Quick and secure payment options.

 Many civilizations strive to achieve equality in justice processes.
 However, achieving absolute parity remains an elusive goal.
 In this case, the article “Two Principles of Justice” by John Rawls presents hypotheses that people can embrace in promoting equality.
 Moreover, Rawls argues that all individuals must access equal liberty and social and economic opportunities.
 In turn, this example of writing a critical analysis essay shows that two principles appear vague since such statements may not lead to justifiable outcomes.
 Hence, scholars should focus on defining specific liberties that promote equality.

-APA 7th edition – A reference entry should follow a sentence case rule, while in-text citations should include the author’s name and publication year.
+APA 7th edition – A reference entry must follow a sentence case rule, while in-text citations must include the author’s name and publication year.
 Hence, examples of a reference with an in-text citation are:

 • (Rawls, 1971).

-MLA 8th edition – A Works Cited entry should follow a title case rule.
-Also, in-text citations should entail the author’s surname and page numbers.
+MLA 9th edition – A Works Cited entry must follow a title case rule.
+Then, in-text citations must include the author’s surname and page numbers.
 Hence, examples of a Works Cited entry with an in-text citation are:

 • Rawls, John.
 “Two Principles of Justice.”
 A Theory of Justice, Harvard University Press, 1971, pp. 1017–1024.